jprich1984/Relative_Strength_Project/README.md

 	3. Product of the slope and correlation coefficient The top 3 industries/stocks are selected based on the highest metric for each method.
 The performance of each method is further evaluated in subsequent notebooks.

--Stock_Program_tests.py: Implements the methods in relative_strength.py
+- Stock_Program_tests.py: Implements the methods in relative_strength.py

--Strategy_Evaluation.ipynb: Tests each method from the relative_strength program and evaluates which method performs the best
+- Strategy_Evaluation.ipynb: Tests each method from the relative_strength program and evaluates which method performs the best

--Model_Invest_Days_Action_Target.ipynb: Engineers features and builds a model to predict dates/industries that should/should not be invested in.
+- Model_Invest_Days_Action_Target.ipynb: Engineers features and builds a model to predict dates/industries that should/should not be invested in.

--Performance_After_Model_20_day: Simulates investing and uses other methods to evaluate whether the model increasing the profitability of the relative_strength program.
+- Performance_After_Model_20_day: Simulates investing and uses other methods to evaluate whether the model increasing the profitability of the relative_strength program.

 ### Installation